Republican motherhood: Religion

-Education of Women
+Women's education

 Prior to the Revolutionary War it was a common belief that women were inferior to men so instead of being educated, they were expected to be caretakers of their husbands, homes and children.
 During the war women were forced to take on many roles of men while still upholding their own responsibilities, proving that women were not intellectually inferior to men.
 With this knowledge women began seeking their own independence and needed proper education in order to help them do so.
 Especially influential were the writings of Lydia Maria Child, Catharine Maria Sedgwick, and Lydia Sigourney, who developed the role of republican motherhood as a principle by equating a successful republic with virtuous families.
-The idea that women were best suited in these roles are based on the essentialist assumptions that they are biologically predetermined to be intimate and concerned observers of young children.
+The idea that women were best suited in these roles was based on the essentialist assumptions that they are biologically predetermined to be intimate and concerned observers of young children.
 By the 1830s, these New England writers became respected models and were advocates for improving education for females.
 Greater educational access included making once male-only subjects of classical education, such as mathematics and philosophy, integral to curricula at public and private schools for girls.
 Benjamin Rush was also well known for his speech in which he outlined the reasons he believed women should be able to have equal access to an education and the importance of subjects outside the realm of just becoming a wife.